-The edge server number, available resources and communication bandwidth determines the potential of the edge service provisioning system altogether, if we regard the system as a distributed machine.
+The edge server number, available resources and communication bandwidth determines the potential of the edge service provisioning system altogether if we regard the system as a distributed machine.
 The number of edge server determines the complexity of system topology.
-It provides more possibilities for the deployment schemes.
-For example, if a new edge server es' which has the same parameters with es^ was added to the system, the instances deployed on es^ originally can be moved to es' partially without any loss while the risk resistance capacity can even increase.
-Not only comparing the results of #4, #5 and #6 in Fig.6, we can go a step further with the result shown in Fig.9.
-In this figure, we can find that the costs of these schemes decrease at first and then keep almost the same with the increasing of server number.
-This is caused by the changing of total available edge resource.
-At the first time, microservice instances have to be deployed on the core server because there is no enough resource for the edge servers, and to offset the response time loss for the low transmission rate between edge servers and core server.
+It provides more possibilities for deployment schemes.
+For example, if a new edge server es' which has the same parameters with es^ was added to the system, the instances deployed on es originally can be moved to es' partially without any loss while the risk resistance capacity can even increase.
+Not only comparing the results of #4, #5 and #6 in Fig. 6, we can go a step further with the result shown in Fig. 9.
+In this figure, we can find that the costs of these schemes decrease at first and then keep almost the same with the increasing of server numbers.
+This is caused by the changing of total available edge resources.
+Because there is no enough resource for the edge servers, microservice instances have to be deployed on the core server to offset the response time loss for the low transmission rate between edge servers and core server.
 Then, when the total available resource is enough so that most of the instances can be deployed on the edge servers, the generated deployment schemes will be similar.